mervattamer/8-puzzle-using-BFS-DFS-and-A-/README.md

 # 8-puzzle-using-BFS-DFS-and-A-
 This is an AI project that aims to implement 8 - puzzle game using 3 algorithms: Breadth- first search, Depth first search and A* with two heuristics: Manhattan distance and Euclidean distance

-This problem appeared as a project in the edX course ColumbiaX: CSMM.101x Artificial Intelligence (AI).
+This problem appeared as a project in the edX course ColumbiaX: CSMM.101x Artificial Intelligence (AI).
 In this assignment an agent will be implemented to solve the 8-puzzle game.
 An instance of the 8-puzzle game consists of a board holding 8 distinct movable tiles, plus an empty space.
 For any such board, the empty space may be legally swapped with any tile horizontally or vertically adjacent to it.
-In this assignment, the blank space is going to be represented with the number 0.
+The blank space is going to be represented with the number 0.
 Given an initial state of the board, the search problem is to find a sequence of moves that transitions this state to the goal state; that is, the configuration with all tiles arranged in ascending order 0,1,2,3,4,5,6,7,8 .